Palm Sunday

 A Labor of Love

 Mary Anne Vandiver is one of our long-time beloved church members and due to health challenges and mobility has been unable to worship with us in person for several years.
 In a visit to her house last year Herb and Cathy Hiegel discovered that the layout of her bathroom made it very difficult for her to navigate with a walker.
-Not only that, but that due to a leaky toilet her floor was rotting away.
+Not only that, but due to a leaky toilet her floor was rotting away.

 This is when some of our church members sprung into action.